CharlesRea/blazor-presentation/notes.md

 * We're going to see how to build Blazor apps, how it works under the hood and what it's actually like to build real projects using it and when it's a good fit.

 ### Set the scene - Web apps without Javascript?
-* Do a lot of full stack web dev, intrigued as to whether we can unify code across frontend and backend
+* Traditional building blocks of the web
+  * HTML - content
+  * CSS - styling
+  * JS - interactivity
+* Forced to use JS because need a language that runs in the browser
+* Some downsides:
+  * JS is good, but not the right tool for every job
+  * It's not a high performance language - interpreted
+  * Means we can't reuse any logic that we might already have in our backend language.
   * eg want to share types across API calls, business logic, validation, etc
-* Traditionally if we've wanted to write interactive web apps, have needed to use JS - only language that runs in the browser
+* Worked around that by compiling down to JS - eg Typescript, Kotlin, Fable for F#
-* WebAssembly gives us an alternative
+* WebAssembly gives us a true alternative

-### What is Blazor?
-* Blazor is a new framework from Microsoft, for building rich interactive client-side web apps, written in C#
-* We're going to see how we can write C# code, and use .NET libraries directly in the browser
-* We'll take a look at what its' like to write a Blazor app, and take a look at how it works under the hood

-### Demo

-### How does it work?

 ### What is Web Assembly?
-* Historically, if you want to run code in the browser you have to use JS.
-We've ended up with various other languages featuring compilation down to JS - see Typescript, Coffeescript, Kotlin, Fable for F#
-* That works well, but is limited - not everything maps to JS well, it's complicated to do

 * Wouldn't it be great if we could do something more like building a native app, and compile our code down to some sort of machine / assembly code that runs in the browser?
 * We couldn't compile down to native code directly - we don't know what platform the code will run on